awsautomation/dev-picluster/README.md

 * Rsyslog Analytics
 * Built-in web terminal to easily run commands on nodes
 * Integrate the Kibana dashboard into PiCluster
+* Integrates with Elasticsearch to store the PiCluster logs.

 ## Prerequisites